davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 ```
 Use line comments whenever you've written a chunk of code and its purpose and function may not be obvious.

-**Javadocs comments** are more structured.
+**Javadocs (block) comments** are more structured.
 You should write a Javadocs comment on top of every class definition, on top of each constructor, and on top of each method.
 For instance.
 Here's an example class comment:

 ```java
 /**